Spotlighted projects

 A selection of projects at various stages of advancement, looking for partners and decisive support.

-Through this section, potential co-producers and funding / creative partners are invited to identify & connect with top-quality international creative documentary from various origins.
-These projects come from different collaborations – some having received a Cannes Docs award on several markets or events over the past few months, and others having been curated and suggested by a number of partnering organizations worldwide.
+Through this section, potential co-producers and funding / creative partners are invited to discover & connect with top-quality international creative documentary film projects from various origins.
+These projects come from different collaborations – some having received a Cannes Docs award on several markets or events over the past few months, and others having been curated and suggested by a number of key partnering organizations worldwide.

 Projects